 Opiate drugs activate the dopamine pathway (also known as the reward pathway) that sends out a rush of pleasure chemicals to the brain.
 Opiates are much more stimulating than natural endorphins, which is partly why they are so addictive.
 Once a person uses opiates, the brain stops creating natural endorphins because the body thinks that there are already enough levels of it in the brain.
-Within six to 12 months of using opiate drugs, the cells that produce endorphins are reduced in size and die.
+Within six to 12 months of using opiate drugs, the cells that produce endorphins can be significantly reduced in size and even die off.

-One of the most commonly abused opiate drugs is heroin.
-When it is injected into a vein, heroin reaches the vein within 15 to 20 seconds.
-Then it binds to the opiate receptors found in the different parts of the brain that include the reward pathway.
-When the receptors in the reward pathway are activated, the person feels a brief rush and very intense rush of euphoria.
-This is followed by several hours of contented and relaxed state.
+One of the most commonly abused illegal opiate drugs is heroin.
+When it is injected into a vein, heroin reaches the brain within 15 to 20 seconds.
+It then binds itself to the opiate receptors found in the different parts of the brain that include, you guessed it; the reward pathway.
+When the receptors in the reward pathway are activated, the person feels a brief and very intense rush of euphoria.
+This is followed by several hours of what many report as a “contented and relaxed” state.
 This feeling of euphoria is what draws people back to opiates again and again.

 The effects of opiates are similar to the ones from naturally occurring opioid peptides.
 When used for medical purposes, opiates can stop diarrhea, depress breathing, and relieve pain.
 They come with side effects that include vomiting and nausea.
 But when used in large doses, they can make breathing shallow or even make it stop altogether.
 Thousands of opiate addicts have died due to overdose.
 And mixing alcohol with opiates only increases the risk of death.

 Opiate Addiction vs. Dependence